 Here’s how it works: when students register for a virtual or in-person college fair with GoToCollegeFairs, they select the attributes of the college experience they find desirable, and this data is pushed to the College Matchmaking™ database.
 Colleges who subscribe can then pay a flat price for the names of students who have already declared their institution to be a good fit, providing a hugely more qualified list of student candidates.

-1. Remove obstacles (even slight ones) from the admissions process.
+- Remove obstacles (even slight ones) from the admissions process.

 With the present landscape in flux, now is the time to review your college admissions process and consider progressive reforms.
-Removing certain obstacles, like standardized testing requirements, or even offering fast-tracked ways to apply—like direct admissions—may encourage more students to apply to your institution.
+Removing certain obstacles, like standardized testing requirements, or even offering fast-tracked ways to apply—like direct admissions—may encourage more students to apply to your institution. - Increase support for first-generation college students.

 If a student is the first one in their family to apply to college, they may be unsure how to navigate the process.
 For these students, a little support can go a long way in finding colleges for first-generation students.
 Show you value them (and stand out from the competition) by hosting first-generation student information seminars and creating a separate webpage with answers to questions they are likely to have.
 Make sure you continue to provide support once they arrive at your college, as well, to ensure the success of this student population.